Red Hen Publications

 Ergo: in the end, Harry owes his mother’s blood protection (as well as his life) to Snape.
 Yes, again.
 Indeed, from the very beginning.

-And had the matter been handed only slightly differently, that wouldn’t have been the end.
-And it wouldn’t just end with Harry, either.
+And had the matter been handed only slightly differently, that wouldn’t have been the last of it.
+And it wouldn’t end with Harry, either.

 Let’s give a bit of consideration to the issue of blood protection.